np-guard/vpc-network-config-analyzer/README.md

 ### explain analysis type
 Answers the query regarding `src`, `dst` and the provided `protocol` and `port` parms.
-If the queried connection or a subset of it is allowed then a list of the enabling resources - e.g. public-gw-ky, security group sg1-ky and network ACL acl1-ky - is provided.
+If the queried connection or a subset of it is allowed, then a list of the enabling resources is provided.
+Examples for enabling resources:  public-gw, security group, and network ACL.
 If the required connection is blocked then details of the blocking resources - e.g. missing fip or blocked egress - is provided.
 In debug mode the list of the relevant (allow/deny) rules is also provided.